Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 ```
 ## Output
-a list of PRDM9 motif occurrences i
+a list of PRDM9 motif occurrences in PanCancer PeakSet